 By Shirley F. from Tallassee, TN

-A couple of good ways to save money on cards: The dollar store has a surprisingly good array of cards and at mine (Dollar Tree) they are 2 for a dollar.
+A couple of good ways to save money on cards: The dollar store has a surprisingly good array of cards and at mine, they are 2 for a dollar.
 We also like to make cards by using construction paper.
-We cut out a picture of someone (funny, famous, whatever) and write something in a "balloon" (like in the comics).
-There are so many possibilities!

 Since I frequently send cards, I buy a supply of them at yard sales and dollar stores to have on hand.
 While they have attractive pictures on the fronts and include thoughtful messages inside, most of the cheaper cards have no color inside.

 I got 7 Hallmark and Papryus cards for $1.50.
 The cheapest I have ever gotten cards was for 50 cents at Dollar Tree.
 These are far nicer, and one even plays music when you open it.